j-towns/vdvae-jax/README.md

 # Things to be careful of
 We tried to keep this implementation as close as possible to the author's [original Pytorch implementation](https://github.com/openai/vdvae).
 There are two potentially confusing things which we chose to preserve.
 Firstly, the `--n_batch` command line argument specifies the _per device_ batch size; on configurations with multiple GPUs/TPUs and multiple hosts this needs to be taken into account when comparing runs on different configurations.
 Secondly, some of the default hyperparameter settings in `hps.py` do not match the settings used for the paper's experiments, which are specified on page 15 of the paper.

+In order to reproduce results from the paper on TPU, it may be necessary to set `--conv_precision=highest`, which simulates GPU-like float32 precision on the TPU.
+Note that this can result in slower runtime.
+In my experiments on cifar10 I've found that this setting has about a 1% effect on the final ELBO value and was necessary to reproduce the value 2.87 reported in the paper.

+# Acknowledgements
+This code is very closely based on [Rewon Child](https://github.com/rewonc)'s implementation, thanks to him for writing that.
+Thanks to [Julius Kunze](https://github.com/JuliusKunze) for tidying the code and fixing some bugs.